eniola-ajala/Movie-App/README.md

 Users can also read biographies of casts from any particular movie.
 To access the web app, users must be signed in.
 Music interface of the website hasn't been integrated yet.
-Also, The section to download movies hasn't been integrated yet.
+Also, the section to download movies hasn't been integrated yet.

 This repository is open to contributions.